frederic-perez/AmE-dictionary/data/idioms.md

 __chalk and cheese__ A phrase used to emphasize that two people or things are very different from one another. _Good luck getting those two to talk to each other—they’re like chalk and cheese._
 __chalk it up__ To link something that has happened to a particular reason or circumstance. _Don’t get too down on yourselves after this loss, boys.
 Let’s just chalk it up to inexperience and move on._
 __chance of a lifetime__ An extremely important and/or fortuitous opportunity, especially one that is not likely to ever present itself again.
 Often (but not always) used hyperbolically.
+__change tack__ To employ a different method or approach in addressing a particular situation. _They have not been receptive to our offers thus far, so we need to change tack._
 __check all the boxes__ _The movie _Thor_ checks all the boxes._
 __check off__ _Thanksgiving weekend is a great time to check off some items from your family Christmas wish lists._
 __check out__ :two::hammer: _According to Jim, the layer’s name checked out._